-But don’t tell this put you off, even if you think that you’re overqualified for the job here’s three good reasons why you should still put in an application.
+But don’t let this put you off, even if you think that you’re overqualified for the job, here’s three good reasons why you should still put in an application.

 Just because you believe that you’re overqualified, the employer might not feel the same way.
 They’re hoping for a wide spectrum of skills and experience in the applications they receive, and just because you previously held a finance management position doesn’t necessarily mean that they won’t consider you for a more junior marketing role.

 Many candidates look for a career change at some point in their working lives, and as many skills are transferrable from one role to another, they’ll assess your CV to pick out skills and experience they can help you build upon in the future.